brainvisa/brainvisa-cmake/doc/sphinx/configuration.rst

 In the source section, it is also possible to define some option variables, delcared in the syntax ``option = value``.
 The following options are supported:

 * ``build_condition``: a condition which must be True to allow configure and build steps, otherwise they will be skipped.
 The condition is evaluated in **python language**, and is otherwise free: it may typically be used to restrict build to certain systems or hostnames, some dates, etc.
+* ``cross_compiling_dirs``: dictionary of directories. ``cross_compiling_dirs`` contains toolchain substitutions for source directories.
+This is used when execution needs different path to access sources (i.e.: in windows cross compilation, for pure python components, it is necessary to access source directories through network shares, instead of NFS mount point.
 * ``directory_id``: used in Jenkins notification
 * ``revision_control``: ``ON`` (default) or ``OFF``.
 If enabled, revision control systems (*svn*, *git*) will be used to update the sources.
 If OFF, the sources directory will be left as is as a fixed sources tree.
 * ``default_steps``: steps performed for this build directory when bv_maker is invoked without specifying steps (typically just ``bv_maker``).
 Defaults to: ``sources``.
 * ``env``: environment variables dictionary
+* ``revision_control``: ``ON`` (default) or ``OFF``.
+When ON, sources components will be updated using revision control systems (RCS) (svn, git...), and a list of valid components will be generated during the :ref:`sources step <sources_step>` and saved in a file, named ``components_sources.json`` in the main sources directory.
+If sources are only local, turning ``revision_control`` to OFF will avoid using RCS, but will still generate the list of components for building.
 * ``stderr_file``: file used to redirect the standard error stream of bv_maker when email notification is used.
 This file is "persistant" and will not be deleted.
 If not specified, it will be mixed with standard output.
 * ``stdout_file``: file used to redirect the standard output stream of bv_maker when email notification is used.
 This file is "persistant" and will not be deleted.
 If neither it nor ``stderr_file`` are specified, then a temporary file will be used, and erased when each step is finished.